-Peak sailing season in Croatia runs between July and August.
+Peak sailing season in Croatia runs from July till August.
 That is when the prices are highest.
-If you are on budget, then sailing tour in September or June is an excellent choice.
-Yacht charter prices, compared to summer months are app.
-30% lower, and so are the berths and marina fees.
+If you are on budget a relaxing sailing cruise in September is an excellent choice.
+Yacht charter prices compared to summer months are in average 30% lower, and so are the berths and marina fees.

 I highly recommend that you book your holidays early.
 My advice is at least 6 months before your departure.
 As I mentioned sailing holiday in Croatia became extremely popular.
 Even though that September is not the busiest season, you might still consider in booking your yacht by Spring.

 Secure your trip early and don't wait for last minute discounts.
-You might end up without a vacant vessel or even have to reschedule your holidays.
-Most of the yachts are still available in early Spring with high discounts.
+You might end up without a vacant vessel or even and reschedule your holidays.
+Most of the yachts for rental are still available with reasonable early bird prices.
 It is always possible to pay in 2 instalments.
-50% to secure the yacht balance 4 weeks before departure.
+50% upon your booking confirmation to secure the yacht.
+Balance should be covered 4 weeks before departure.

 Wouldn't it be amazing to anchor in a completely isolated cove with no one around?
 Just you, your sailboat and unspoiled nature.
 I remember sailing to the islands Hvar and Vis 15 years ago.
 Villages were like ghost towns, the bays completely empty.
 Just a couple of local fishermen chatting in a port tavern.
-As the years past, summer season in Croatia extends.
+As years past, summer season in Croatia extends.
 In any case, don't expect the streets to be swarming with tourists in September.
-Mostly backpackers, adventurers and nautical guests remain at the Adriatic, and suddenly everything feels more genuine and quiet.
+Mostly backpackers, adventurers and nautical guests remain at the Adriatic.

 There are no RIB's, speed boats and big cruisers at sea, the marinas and town ports are half empty.
 In August is sometimes hard to get a berth or even a free seat in a restaurant.
 Don't worry, you will certainly find them in September and you certainly won't miss out, since most of the restaurants, shops and bars are still opened until October.
-So if you are looking for a peaceful holiday, September is the month to take a sailing trip.
+So if you are looking for serene holiday moments and a relaxing sailing experience, September is the month to take your sailing trip.

 Sailing in Croatia during September is every sailor's delight.
-Say goodbye to the stifling heat of August and rejoice to the consistent winds you are about to encounter.
-Sailing experience will be more calm and peaceful without using your engine.
+Say goodbye to the stifling heat of August and rejoice the fair constant winds you are about to receive.
+Your entire cruising adventure will be calmer and authentic without using your engine.

-Daily temperatures stay in the mid-twenties, often peaking into thirty, while the nights cool down to solid twenty.
-Which means that you will definitively sleep better during the nights, and enjoy in sun-soaked pleasant days.
+Daily temperatures stay in the mid-twenties, often reaching 30o (86F), while the nights cool down to solid twenty.
+Which means that you will definitively sleep better during the nights and enjoy the sun-soaked pleasant days.

 September in Croatia is the last month of summer season and a true for sailing inclined.
 A minor